jennieleewalker/reading-notes/CODER'S_COMPUTER.md

 # The Coder's Computer

 The Coder's Computer is an incredibly valuable lesson apart of preparing your computer for coding.
-There are a handful of important software that can help create a healthy enviorment when learning to code
+There are a handful of important software that can help create a healthy environment when learning to code

 **Visual Studio Code**

 Visual Studio Code, otherwise named VS Code is a text editor for coding.
-It has multiple extentions that can be added to it to help make coding easier, as well, such as _HTML Boilerplate_ and _Auto Close Tag_.
+It has multiple extensions that can be added to it to help make coding easier, as well, such as _HTML Boilerplate_ and _Auto Close Tag_.

 **Ubuntu**